vinc/vinc.cc/src/history/brittany-prehistory.html.md

 ## Herders (Western Steppe Herders)

 Some herders again mostly replaced the previous population around 2500 BCE in Britain.
+Appeared first in the Pontic–Caspian steppes with the Yamnaya culture then spread West with their Proto-Indo-European language as Corded Ware and Bell Beaker cultures.

 ### Bell Beaker culture

 - Early Bronze Age culture
+- Steppes related ancestry
-- Started from Portugal and spread from the sea to form enclaves inland, like in the southern coast of Brittany
+- Started from Portugal (Maritime Bell Beaker)
+- Spread from the sea to form enclaves inland, like in the southern coast of Brittany
-- From 2400 BCE to 1800 BCE in Britain
+- From 2450 BCE to 1800 BCE in Britain, replaced 90% of the previous population
+- Single burial graves

 ### Unetice culture